-Chest Binding Safely is something ContourMD takes seriously.
+Chest Binding is the process of compressing breast tissue to give a flatter, more masculine appearance, and it’s something ContourMD takes seriously.
 Beginning to bind means affirming your identity while becoming more comfortable with the way your body looks.
 The early days of binding are exciting ones, and it’s often when you begin to feel and become more like yourself.

 When it comes to chest binding, it’s important to remember that safety and comfort go hand in hand.
-We put together to help you find your right binding garments and techniques to help you safely chest bind whether you’re just beginning or you do it daily.
+We put together this guide to help you find the right binding garments and techniques to help you safely chest bind whether you’re just beginning or you do it daily.

 Individuals may use binding to express their true gender or in preparation for chest reconstruction surgery.
 However, many individuals may experience different pains or discomforts associated with the act of chest binding.
 Binding can lead to discomfort in the back, chest, shoulders, and breast tissue when done incorrectly.
 Due to the pressure and friction against the skin, They may also encounter skin irritations, difficulty breathing, dizziness, numbness, or other respiratory issues.

 But often, the benefits of binding far outweigh the discomforts.
 Binding allows individuals to feel and present themselves as their true gender.
 Chest binding is associated with increased confidence and self-esteem and decreased levels of anxiety and depression.
 This is why learning proper methods of chest binding and using high-quality compression garments are so important.
 Selecting ContourMD garments and support for this process ensures a comfortable and compassionate compression experience.

 Let’s start with the basics and go from there.